TempleEight/temple-docs/TempleEight/docs/getting-started.md

 }
 ```

-Temple has several built in types, such as `string`, `int` and `float`, a list of which can be found in the [Primitive Datatypes](reference/templefile-primitives) guide.
+Temple has several built in types, such as `string`, `int` and `float`, a list of which can be found in the [Primitive Datatypes](reference/templefile-primitives) reference.

 In addition to this, attributes can also refer to other services, implying a foreign key relationship between the two.
 More information about this can be found in the [Foreign Key](guide/foreign-keys) guide.